Tips for installing the machine on FI

 MAIL

-replace with a suitable e-mail address to which information about possible problems will be sent (change of attributes indicating a failed disk or self-test failure).
-This configuration includes due to the parameter
+with a suitable mail address where information about possible problems (change of attributes indicating a failed disk or self-test failure) will be sent.
+This configuration includes, thanks to the

 -s